-The survey covers topics including well-being, personal concerns, consumption, working life and compliance with official COVID-19 advice.
+The topics covered in this publication include well-being, changes in consumption, compliance with official COVID-19 advice and positive impacts on life since the onset of the COVID-19 crisis.
 Analysis is provided across key personal and household demographic characteristics, reflecting how COVID-19 has impacted different people in different ways.

-The main results from each of the chapters of the Social Impacts of COVID-19 survey are presented below.
+The main results of the fourth round of the Social Impact of COVID-19 survey are presented below.